ATECoder/dn.vxi11/src/vxi/server/readme.md

 # About

+[ISR's VXI-11 Server] includes a set of low level classes for implementing instruments and interfaces using the [ISR's VXI-11] implementation of [Sun RPC].

 [ISR's VXI-11] is a control and communication library for LXI-based instruments.

 [ISR's VXI-11] is a partial C# implementation of the [VXI Bus Specification].